snel-repo/falcon-challenge/README.md

     - Data from the first several recording sessions.
     - All non-evaluation data is released and split into calibration (large portion) and minival (small portion) sets.
     - Held-in calibration data is intended to train decoders from scratch.
-    - Minival data enables validation of held-in decoder generalization.
+    - Minival data enables validation of held-in decoders and submission debugging.
 - Held-out:
     - Data from the latter several recording sessions.
     - A small portion of non-evaluation data is released for calibration.